Code-Institute-Submissions/MyJSMilestoneProject/README.md

 * email.js - one undefined variable

 # Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
-The live site updates automatically each time there is a new push to the repository.
+The live site updates itself automatically everytime there is a new push to the repository.
  You can git clone the code to run it locally on your machine.

-Most of the code i did in Code Visual studio and deploy it manually from my laptop to github
+Most of the coding was done in Visual Studio Code and deployed manually form my laptop to github.
 1. I opened github .
 2. I created my milestone repository.
-3. I opened my milestone repository folder
+3. I opened my milestone repository folder.
-4. I clicked add file button and chose update file(on the left side of gitpod button)
+4. I clicked on the "add file" button, and sleected "update file" on the left side of the gitpod button).
-5. on the screen will show add file , I clicked there and i chose folder with every file .
+5. After that, I was prompted to add a file so I opened the folder with all the files.
-6. next i click commit under everything
+6. To finalize, I clicked on "commit" to save everything.
 # Credits:
-1. https://www.iconfinder.com/ - icons for the game i took from there
+1. https://www.iconfinder.com/ - The icons in the game were imported from here.
-2. https://www.emailjs.com/ - i used it to contact page for send emails
+2. https://www.emailjs.com/ - Used in the contact section to enable sending e-mails.
-3. https://www.w3schools.com/ - helpfull website with many tips
+3. https://www.w3schools.com/ - Used as an advice resource.
 4. https://courses.codeinstitute.net/program/FullstackWebDeveloper
-5. https://www.youtube.com/watch?v=c_ohDPWmsM0 - this project was based on this js code
+5. https://www.youtube.com/watch?v=c_ohDPWmsM0 - this project was based on this JS code.

 # Thanks
-Thanks to everyone from code institute who really helped me and calling me because they wanted to know how i am doing my code .
-Whole course is really helpfull and after that i feel much smarter.
+I really want to thank to whole team from Code Institute for their constant support and periodic checks on my performance, and besides, for the huge amount of resources and useful material provided, which made this project possible.